Login with your member password below to see your content

 An option is to stay at one of the trulli resorts a few miles out.
 You see the trulli on your way into town, dotted throughout the Valle d’ Itrie, along with the ubiquitous stone walls that run past your window as you drive.

 Originally introduced by the Ottomans, many of these conically-shaped clusters have been converted into living quarters, together with resort add-ons, of course.
-Tenuta Madia has a stunner of a pool; the units have been lovingly restored, and the comforts laid on: beautiful wrought-iron double beds, superbly fitted bathrooms, simple but functional kitchen facilities, flat screen TVs, relaxing terraces.
-It really is idyllic.
+Grotta di Figanza is just outside of Cisternino, has a stunner of a pool; the units have been lovingly restored, and the comforts laid on: superbly fitted bathrooms, simple but functional kitchen facilities, relaxing terraces, barbecue facilities.
+It really is idyllic and Luisa and Lorenzo are superb hosts.

 Speaking of food…